UCSD-computational-number-theory/GPUFiniteFieldMatrices.jl/src/CuModMatrix/rref_lu_pluq/README.md

 This folder contains:

-1. PLUQ, LU, and rref kernels.
+1. Permutation (a list of tuples of row/col swaps) related kernels in `permutations.jl`
-2. Wrappers for these kernels for CPU matrices and CuModMatrix matrices.
+2. PLUQ related kernels in `pluq_kernels.jl`